xagau/placeh/doc/build-windows.md

 ## Building for 64-bit Windows

+* At present, getting placeh to build on windows 64 running WSL has not been accomplished.
+If you run into difficulty, try to build for windows 32 bit.

 To build executables for Windows 64-bit, install the following dependencies:

     sudo apt-get install g++-mingw-w64-x86-64 mingw-w64-x86-64-dev